Great Dane vs Cane Corso

 With Other Pets

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Great Danes have particular requirements based on their large size, moderate shedding level, and genetic predispositions to bloat and hip dysplasia.
+Great Danes sit in the large-size category, shed at a moderate level, and carry documented risk for bloat and hip dysplasia — those three factors drive most of the daily-care decisions.

 Energy & Activity

 The key to a happy, healthy Great Dane is matching your care approach to their breed characteristics.
-Even lower-energy breeds benefit from daily interaction and enrichment.
+Mental engagement during activity sessions multiplies the benefit — a training walk where the animal practices commands is more valuable than the same distance walked passively.

 - Provide 30–60 minutes of daily exercise appropriate to their energy level